-10 THE COMMITTEE ON STANDARDS IN PUBLIC LIFE AND THE MODEL CODE OF CONDUCT
+5 THE COMMITTEE ON STANDARDS IN PUBLIC LIFE AND THE MODEL CODE OF CONDUCT

 Members considered the report of the Monitoring Officer which asked members to consider the Committee on Standards in Public Life's (CSPL) fifteen best practice recommendations.
-The Report also requested the Committee consider the Local Government Association's (LGA) Model Code of Conduct, and agree that it be consulted on, in whole or with local amendments.
+The Report also sought the Standards Committee's agreement on adopting a new Councillor Code of Conduct based, in whole or with local amendments on the Local Government Association's (LGA) Model Code of Conduct.